Sabine County Records

 Language of Materials

-County Court Records Collection (4 series, 3 books, 7 reels of microfilm)
+County Court Records Collection (4 series, 30 banker's boxes, 3 books, 7 reels of microfilm)

 District Court Records Collection (4 series, 6 sub-series, 91 banker's boxes, 45 ledgers)